 What you'll need

-- Blueberries, frozen if possible.
-Any frozen blueberries will work of course, but while waiting to freeze my own fruits, I love these frozen blueberries from Wyman's (tiny sweet wild blueberries from Maine)
+- Blueberries: use frozen blueberries, if possible.
+Any frozen blueberries will work of course, but these frozen blueberries from Wyman's (tiny sweet wild blueberries from Maine) are amazing and so sweet!

 Why adding hemp seeds to this blueberry pineapple smoothie

-Hemps seeds are such a valuable healthy addition to a plant-based diet.
-Or any diet, really.
-They are packed with protein (25 % of their calorie are quality proteins!) and rich with healthy fats (omega 3 + omega 6).
+Hemps seeds are so healthy!
+They are packed with plant-based protein (25 % of their calorie are quality proteins) and rich in healthy fats (omega 3 + omega 6).
 They also contain important vitamins, minerals and so much more.
 They are tiny, but have so much to offer to help you stay healthy.

-This very-fruity smoothie recipe is naturally super sweet that tends to have a juicy texture, thus benefits from the addition of hemps seeds, so try not to omit them.
-Other than bringing lots of nutrients to the recipe, the seeds help create a texture that's thicker and creamier with a milky feeling, while still being dairy-free (just like in this buffalo sauce).
+This very-fruity smoothie recipe is naturally super sweet and tends to have a juicy texture, thus benefits from the addition of hemp seeds for a nice creamy addition, so try not to omit them.
+Other than providing lots of nutrients to the recipe, the seeds help create a texture that's thicker and super velvety with a milky feeling, while still being dairy-free (just like in this buffalo sauce).

-Also, their tiny soft frame is super easy to blend to a smooth texture without any soaking time, high speed blender or not!
+Also, they are tiny and soft making them super easy to blend to a smooth texture without any soaking time, no matter what kind of blender you have!

 How to make a blueberry pineapple smoothie

-- The first one includes: Frozen pineapple, hemp seeds, half of a banana and vegan milk.
+To a blender, add the frozen pineapple, hemp seeds, half of a banana and plant milk.

 Watch how to make it